Recommendations & Conclusions

 Defra should work with DPHA to consider how the space available at its Bastion Point site could be repurposed to support with enforcement activities and relieve pressure at the port.
 Defra should conduct a cost- benefit analysis of repurposing Bastion Point and provide this to the Committee.
 Additionally, Defra should …

-Government response.
 The government partially accepts, committing to work with DPHA to explore repurposing Bastion Point and to provide the outcome of a cost-benefit analysis.
-They will ensure health and safety impacts are considered in future funding discussions with DPHA, but do …
+They will ensure health and safety impacts are considered in future funding discussions with DPHA, but do not explicitly commit to all …

 1